|

 ST C medium-shallow, for all small bore trombones

-ST C+ an interesting and versatile cup halfway between C and D
+ST C+ an interesting and versatile cup halfway between C and D, use D shanks

 ST D medium, for all-around small to medium bore trombone playing